1938 Auckland Rugby League season: Round 1

-In the Mount Albert match with Marist, Joseph Gunning and Richard Shadbolt were both sent off for Mount Albert and William Grotte was sent off for Marist.
+In the Mount Albert match with Marist, Joseph Gunning and Richard Shadbolt were both sent off for Mount Albert and William (Billy) Grotte was sent off for Marist.
+Jack Donovan refereed the Mt Albert v Marist game, with his brother Phil scoring a try for Marist in their 6–5 loss.
+Brothers Bill and Donald McKenzie each scored a try for Newton in their 20-15 loss to Ponsonby.

 Round 2

 In addition to the 2 Phelan Shield matches Marist played Ponsonby in a practice game on the No. 2 field as preparation for their match against the touring Eastern Suburbs side, while Ponsonby was still in the Phelan Shield and preparing for their semi-final match.
 Marist won 20 points to 14.
+Robert Marshall, the wicket keeper for the Auckland representative cricket side, scored a try in Mt Albert's loss to Manukau.